alexbfr/modrn/README.md

 # Introduction

-Modrn.ts is a pet project trying to resemble a Framework like vue.js or react.js while only focusing on modern browsers and web technologies.
-So, ES6, web components and the fetch api were a given - and since the browser landscape has shrunken considerably, almost all browsers should be compatible (not sure about Safari, though).
+Modrn.ts (https://github.com/alexbfr/modrn) is a pet project trying to resemble a Framework like vue.js or react.js while only focusing on modern browsers and web technologies.

-Please keep in mind that this started as an experiment based on the question, is it possible to create a reasonably fast, modern framework not using virtual DOM but resorting to web components instead, and this experiment hasn't concluded yet :)
+Since the browser landscape has shrunk considerably, almost all browsers should be compatible as long as web components and ES6 are supported.

+This started as an experiment to see if web components are able to replace the classical web framework approach of a virtual DOM, and also to further my knowledge of typescript and ES6/modern browser features.

 # Architecture